harvardinformatics/ATAC-seq/README.md

 | `-v`       | Verbose mode                                 |

+For more information about the parameters and options of NGmerge, please consult the [UserGuide](https://github.com/harvardinformatics/NGmerge/blob/master/UserGuide.pdf) that accompanies the [source code](https://github.com/harvardinformatics/NGmerge) on GitHub.

 For input files of 20 million paired reads, NGmerge should run in less than one hour on a single core, with minimal memory usage.
 Of course, the run-time will decrease with more cores (`-n`).

 Other than adapter removal, we do not recommend any trimming of the reads.
 Such adjustments can complicate later steps, such as the identification of PCR duplicates.